 A qualified traffic defense lawyer may be able to petition the court to have your charges lessened or even dropped entirely, depending on the unique aspects of your case.
 If you are facing a charge for speeding in Virginia – contact The Brown Firm PLLC today.
 We are prepared to protect your rights and fight on your behalf so that the court hears your side of the story.
 Our experienced traffic defense lawyers will be able to craft a legal defense for your cases that ensures the best result possible.

 To discuss your case or learn more about our services, call our offices or send us a message online.
-We offer free initial consultations so that you understand what your best option is before moving forward.
+We offer legal consultations so that you understand what your best option is before moving forward.